robin9029/ReactSubjective/nodeJS.md

 ```
 ### Cluster  works on round robin Algo 1-1,2-2
 - clusters of Node.js processes can be used to run multiple instances of Node.js that can distribute workloads among their application threads
+- - What is cluster - when resource is fully occupied we use cluster
 ```
 const cluster = require('node:cluster');
 const express = require('express')